Design Systems

 React Native

-In your babel.config.js
+In your babel.config.js:

 export default {plugins: [['@tamagui/babel-plugin',{exclude: /node_modules/,config: './tamagui.config.ts',components: ['@ourapp/components', 'tamagui']},],],}